View Current

 2. Depth of excavation.

-4. Fractures or faults in rocks, including joints, bedding planes, dip and strike directions and angles, clay seams.
+4. Fractures or faults in rocks, including joints, bedding planes, dip and strike directions and angles, and clay seams.

 5. Any specialized plant or work methods required (e.g., ground support).